On Modeling and Solving the Boltzmann Equation: The ADO Solution for Two-dimensional Geometry Problems

 and

 for $i=1,\ldots, M/2$, $r=1,\ldots,R$, and $y\in[b_{k-1}^{r},b_{k}^{r}]$.
 Still, $\gamma_{jr}$ are the associated eigenvalues.

-To completely establish the average intensities in the variables $x$ and $y$ we need to solve a $4M(HK)$ linear system for the arbitrary coefficients ($A_j$, $B_j$, $Z_j$ and $W_j$, with $j=1,\ldots, M$).
+To completely establish the average intensities in the variables $x$ and $y$ we need to solve a $4M(HK)$ linear system that results to be only for the arbitrary coefficients ($A_j$, $B_j$, $Z_j$, and $W_j$, with $j=1,\ldots, M$).
 The order of the linear system is defined by the number of discrete directions as well as the number of the spatial nodes.
-High-quality solutions are expected as both, the number of discrete directions and the refinement of the spatial mesh, increase.
-We have investigated he performance of direct and iterative methods, for the solution of the linear systems, along with domain decomposition techniques and parallel implementation \citep{mc2015, mec2021, coam}.
-Alternative arrangements in the configuration of the equations allowed solutions to higher order systems.
-A dependence on the type of the quadrature scheme as well as the class of problems to be solved (neutron or radiation problems, for instance) directly affect the final choice of the numerical algorithm \citep{coam, physor2018}.
-Iterative methods such as GMRES, Loose GMRES and TFQMR were successful in neutron applications, for different choices of quadrature schemes.
-For the radiative transfer problem discussed here, those methods were unable to solve the linear system and the alternative was to try to obtain its solution via direct methods (LU factorization).
-Due to its high sparsity, which lead to unacceptable levels of fill-in the factorization, a reordering of the equations of the system was necessary to allow an application of a sparse block diagonal subroutine \citep{mec2021, lbb-kr-rdc2022, coam}.
+High-quality solutions are expected as both, the number of discrete directions and the refinement of the spatial mesh increase.
+We have investigated the performance of direct and iterative methods, for the solution of such linear systems, along with domain decomposition techniques and parallel implementation \cite{mc2015, mec2021, coam}.
+Alternative arrangements in the configuration of the equations allowed solutions to higher-order systems.
+A dependence on the type of the quadrature scheme as well as the class of problems to be solved (neutron or radiation problems, for instance) directly affects the final choice of the numerical algorithm \cite{coam, physor2018}.
+Iterative methods such as GMRES, Loose GMRES, and TFQMR were successful in neutron applications for different choices of quadrature schemes.
+For the thermal radiation problems \cite{lbb-kr-rdc2022} those methods were unable to satisfactorily solve the linear system.
+The alternative was to obtain its solution via direct methods (LU factorization).
+Due to its high sparsity, which leads to unacceptable levels of fill-in the factorization, a reordering of the equations of the system was necessary to allow an application of a sparse block diagonal subroutine \cite{mec2021, lbb-kr-rdc2022, coam}.